 What Makes This Destination Special and Unique?

 • Classic swing water, relatively shallow and easily-waded rivers.
-Sinking tip lines are standard for the kings, and floating lines are about all that is needed for silvers.
+Sinking tip lines are standard for the kings and chums, and floating lines are about all that is needed for silvers.
 This makes casting and fishing all day, even for such impressive numbers of large fish, much less tiring and more enjoyable.
 The wading is relatively easy and straightforward, a perfect fishery for anglers that don’t like to wade to their armpits in fast water with a slippery bottom chucking heavy lines.

 • A seasoned host, with years of experience operating in the Alaskan bush.
 He and the guides know all the details that help turn a good trip into a great one.
 All you need to do is fish and have a great time - the rest of your entire trip is taken care of and well-orchestrated, which is impressive in such a remote and challenging part of the Alaskan bush.